Four of Top 100 Restaurants in the World are Basque

 Getaria, Gipuzkoa

-Number 16 on list: This restaurant, located in the small seaside town of Getaria halfway between Bilbo and Donostia, is famous for its grilled turbot fish, served whole.
+Elkano dropped from spot 16 to spot 22 for 2023.
+Nevertheless, this restaurant, located in the small seaside town of Getaria halfway between Bilbo and Donostia, continues to appeal to guests from all over the world for its grilled turbot fish, served whole.

-The restaurant has continued to move up on the list, switching from third to second best Basque restaurant this year, switching places with Mugaritz.
+The restaurant took its spot as the second best restaurant on the list last year, switching places with Mugaritz.
 The grills are located just outside the dining room.
-Fish soup, richer and darker than any you have tasted before, are also a must-have.
+Fish soup, richer and darker than any you have tasted before, is also a must-have.
 One Michelin star.
-In 2018, it was in spot 77, so this fish restaurant is improving quickly.
+In 2018, it was in spot 77, so this fish restaurant has moved up quickly.

 3.